Craig Vann

 Miriam H. : I finished your first book.
 Enjoyed every page while learning some history as well.

-[From a Beta Reader of "The Hawking Sequence" after she had made suggestions for the manuscript): So good to hear how you address changes.
+[From a Beta Reader after she had made suggestions): So good to hear how you address changes.
 Being a writer is such an amazing craft.
-It is funny how things from the book pop into my mind from time to time.
+It's funny how things from the book pop into my mind from time to time.
 Demonstrates that I really connected with it.
 Waiting for your next one now.

 Brenda M.: Loved both books!
 Excellent reads.
 Can hardly wait to see where Sky and Zachary end up next and the adventures they will have!
 I highly recommend both books and am so looking forward to Book 3.....